Xilinx/Vitis-Tutorials/Hardware_Acceleration/Introduction/01-simple-memory-allocation.md

 5. Run the kernel.
 6. Read the results of the kernel back into CPU host memory, synchronizing on the completion of the read.

 Only one synchronization is needed were this a real application.
-As previously, mentioned we're using several to better report on the timing of various operations in the workflow.
+As previousl mentioned, we're using several to better report on the timing of various operations in the workflow.

 ## Running the Application